tianshanghong/awesome-anki/README.md

 * [English Irregular verbs](https://ankiweb.net/shared/info/110667962) - A deck containing more than 170 english irregular verbs, the resource comes with audio, images and phrases as example.

+* [Effective learning: Twenty rules of formulating knowledge](https://ankiweb.net/shared/info/1039979733) - The speed of learning will depend on the way you formulate the material.
+The same material can be learned many times faster if well formulated!
+The rules are listed in the order of importance.

 * [Mark Nagelberg](http://www.marknagelberg.com/anki/anki_webpage_loaded.html) - Data Science decks with personal notes from books, online courses and blog posts.

 ## Add-ons